Steinhaus' lattice-point problem for Banach spaces: Introduction and statement of the main results

-It is a well-known property of the Euclidean plane, which goes back to H.~Steinhaus \cite{steinhaus}, that for any $n\in\N$ one may find a circle surrounding exactly $n$ points of the integer lattice.
-P.~Zwole\'nski \cite{zwolenski} generalised this fact to the setting of Hilbert spaces.
-He replaced the set of lattice points by a more general {\it quasi-finite} set, \emph{i.e.}~an~infinite subset $A$ of a metric space $X$ such that each ball in $X$ contains only finitely many elements of $A$.
-His result reads as follows. \begin{theorem}[Zwole\'nski \cite{zwolenski}] If $A$ is a quasi-finite subset of a Hilbert space $X$, then there is a dense set $Y\subset X$ such that for every $y\in Y$ and $n\in\N$ there exists a ball $B$ centred at $y$ with $\abs{A\cap B}=n$. \end{theorem} In this note we extend the above result to a larger class of Banach spaces and give a simple geometrical characterisation of what we shall call {\it Steinhaus' property} of a Banach space $X$: \begin{itemize*} \item[(S)] For any quasi-finite set $A\subset X$ there exists a dense set $Y\subset X$ such that for all $y\in Y$ and $n\in\N$ there exists a ball $B$ centred at $y$ with $\abs{A\cap B}=n$. \end{itemize*} We shall prove that (S) is equivalent to the following condition which involves only the shape of the unit ball of $X$: \begin{itemize*} \item[(S')] For all $x,y\in X$ with $x\not=y$, $\n{x}=\n{y}=1$, and each $\delta>0$, there exists a $z\in X$ with $\n{z}<\delta$ such that one of the vectors: $x+z$ and $y+z$ has norm greater than $1$, whereas the other has norm smaller than $1$. \end{itemize*} In other words, condition (S') means that the unit sphere of $X$ does not look locally the same at any two different points.
-Using that equivalence we extend Zwole\'nski's result, in particular, to strictly convex Banach spaces.
-This motivates the question whether every Banach space satisfying (S) must be strictly convexifiable.
-A~negative answer is obtained by an ultraproduct argument which requires the assumption that a measurable cardinal exists.
+The following feature of the integer lattice in the Euclidean plane was probably first observed by Steinhaus \cite[Problem 24 on p.~17]{steinhaus}: for any natural number $n$ one may find a~circle surrounding exactly $n$ lattice points.
+Zwole\'nski \cite{zwolenski} generalised this fact to the setting of Hilbert spaces in the following manner.
+He replaced the set of lattice points by a more general {\it quasi-finite} set, \emph{i.e.},~an~infinite subset $A$ of a metric space $X$ such that each ball in $X$ contains only finitely many elements of $A$.
+His result then reads as follows. \begin{Theorem}[\cite{zwolenski}] Let $A$ be a quasi-finite subset of a Hilbert space $X$.
+Then there exists a dense subset $Y\subset X$ such that for every $y\in Y$ and $n\in\N$ there exists a ball $B$ centred at $y$ with $\abs{A\cap B}=n$. \end{Theorem} Let us then distill the property that we will term {\it Steinhaus' property} (S).
+A metric space $X$ has this property if, by definition, \begin{itemize*} \item[(S)] for any quasi-finite set $A\subset X$ there exists a dense set $Y\subset X$ such that for all $y\in Y$ and $n\in\N$ there exists a ball $B$ centred at $y$ with $\abs{A\cap B}=n$. \end{itemize*} We translate condition (S), formulated above, into three equivalent statements concerning the geometry of the unit ball of a Banach space.
+Roughly speaking, they require that, locally, the unit sphere of $X$ does not look the same at any two distinct points.
+This approach will be particularly beneficial, as it will allow us to identify spaces that share that property with Hilbert spaces, yet of a very different nature.
+Our first main result then reads as follows.